-Screenings for substance abuse problems offered by the VA are designed to help you and your health care provider understand the duration and severity of any drug or alcohol abuse issues, as well as other important information such as the possibility of dual-diagnosis conditions, mental health disorders and physical issues that may be contributing to substance abuse.
-These screenings are easy to obtain; simply contact your OEF/OIF coordinator at the VA medical center nearest you.
+Screenings for substance abuse problems offered by the VA are designed to help you and your healthcare provider understand the duration and severity of any drug or alcohol abuse issues, as well as other important information such as the possibility of co-occurring conditions, mental health disorders, and physical issues that may be contributing to substance abuse.
+These screenings are easy to obtain.
+Simply contact your OEF/OIF coordinator at the VA medical center nearest you.

 In general, medical detox lasts less than two weeks but can be as short as a few days.
 Veterans who need to detox in a professional medical setting are advised to contact their existing VA healthcare provider.

 Inpatient treatment is the most intensive type of treatment available and is widely considered to be the most successful mode of treatment.
-If you or a veteran you care about needs either inpatient or outpatient treatment, there are a number of ways to begin the process; by contacting the OEF/OIF coordinator, by calling your local VA medical center or by calling 1-800-827-1000 for the VA’s general information hotline.
+If you or a veteran you care about needs either inpatient or outpatient treatment, there are a number of ways to begin the process:

-Some veterans who are addicted to drugs or alcohol will be surprised to learn that the VA offers drug substitution therapies; most notably opioid replacement therapy or ORT.
+Some veterans who are addicted to drugs or alcohol will be surprised to learn that the VA offers drug substitution therapies, most notably opioid replacement therapy or ORT.
 These types of therapies provide addicts with medication to help gradually wean them off the substances they are addicted to.
-Alcoholics are often provided with benzodiazepines to help relieve the discomfort and anxiety of withdrawal, while opiate addicts are generally provided with Methadone, Suboxone or Naltrexone.

 Help for co-occurring conditions or for a crisis situation can be obtained via the VA Crisis line at 1-800-273-8255, or you can use the MentalHealth.VA.gov website for information about and treatment for specific conditions, most notably the following pages:

-James F. Davis, CAS, is a Board Certified Interventionist, drug rehab founder and United States Army Veteran.
+James F. Davis, CAS, is a board-certified Interventionist, drug rehab founder and United States Army veteran.
 Mr. Davis’ son Larry is currently serving in the Army in Iraq.
 Davis is also the founder of an organization dedicated to creating awareness about the condition known as Post Acute Withdrawal—widely considered the leading cause of relapse in addicts and alcoholics.
-For more information about this condition and treatment options for veterans and civilians alike, please visit site or call 1-800-706-9190